isomerpages/nlb-learning/_careers/Adults Seniors/Programmes.md

 ## **Industry Insights**
 ![Alt text for image on Isomer site](/images/career/Career-Prog-AS-Placeholder-01.png)

-Have you always been curious about a particular industry – be it fintech, gaming, user experience and so on?
-In this series of talks, you can expect to learn what it is like to work in a particular industry – the joys and challenges, and the forces that impact it.
+Always been curious about new industries that seem to have taken the world by storm such as FinTech, gaming and user experience?
+Through this series of talks you can explore the ins and outs of a particular industry—the joys, the challenges and the forces that drive it.

-This series is recommended for anyone who wishes to find out more about the industry in focus, whether for general knowledge or with a view to eventually pursuing a career in this field.

 Click [here](https://www.eventbrite.sg/o/golibrary-national-library-board-singapore-26735252849){:target="_blank"} for the latest programme listings.